What Are Underlying Causes in Aviation SMS

 Dated, inadequate, and missing safety policies/procedures can expose your organization to considerable risk.
 When a policy or procedure is associated with issues, it’s pretty obvious what the underlying cause is.

 However, it usually won’t be obvious that a policy/procedure is the underlying cause.
-When evaluating the adequacy of policies and procedures, here are some question to base an internal investigation on:
+When evaluating the adequacy of policies and procedures, here are some questions to base an internal investigation on:

 On this last note, I have always strongly advocated behavior based policies and procedures.
 This means that your organization develops policies and procedures that address the safety behavior specific to your company.